texfaq/texfaq.github.io/FAQ-papergeom.md

-result, there is no DVI command to specify the paper on which the document should be printed, which has led a dichotomy where macros shape the text according to the needs of the author's chosen paper size, and device drivers'' choice happens independently of the macros'' ideas.
+result, there is no DVI command to specify the paper on which the document should be printed, which has led a dichotomy where macros shape the text according to the needs of the author's chosen paper size, and device drivers" choice happens independently of the macros" ideas.

-In practice, one usually finds that macro packages (such as Plain TeX and LaTeX) assume American ''letter'' paper size, by default; and since most distributions nowadays originate in Europe, the drivers usually default to ISO ''A4'' paper size.
+In practice, one usually finds that macro packages (such as Plain TeX and LaTeX) assume American "letter" paper size, by default; and since most distributions nowadays originate in Europe, the drivers usually default to ISO "A4" paper size.

 This is (of course) pretty unsatisfactory.
 Users may select a different paper size for their document (current LaTeX offers a